Agaricus > Agaricus bisporus

 Description

+A small to medium sized Agaricus with a brown cap.
 This mushroom stains pinkish where injured or cut.
 It is very reminiscent of the store bought Crimini mushroom because really it is!!
 It's just growing in someone's backyard rather than a dark warehouse or sitting in the produce department of your favorite grocery store.
-The cap is slightly lighter in color here likely because of its environment growing among the weeds or maybe its just a different wild bisporus strain.
 This is a possible escapee from cultivation but honestly we really do not know.
-It has been reported to be here in Colorado but this was one of the first I have ever seen.
-Also similar bisporus types from New Mexico have been described from ~7000ft elevation.
-I was fortunate that Alan Rockefeller did a DNA sequencing workshop with our club as I was studying Colorado Agaricus extra in 2022 and we were able to get ITS sequence results after two attempts.
+It has been reported to be here in Colorado for years.
+Also similar bisporus types from New Mexico have been documented from ~7000ft elevation.

 https://www.ncbi.nlm.nih.gov/nuccore/OQ073701